-Harry Styles Helped A Fan Come Out To Her Mom At His Concert In The Sweetest Way — VIDEO
+This Video Of Harry Styles Helping A Fan Come Out To Her Mom At His Concert Is SO Sweet

 With just three words — "Tina, she's gay" — Harry Styles helped a fan come out to her mom in a video that has since gone viral.
 During his concert at San Jose's SAP Center on Wednesday, July 11, concertgoer Grace Hall-Ramsey posted on social media that she held up a sign that read, "I'm gonna come out to my parents because of you !!!"
 And the singer took the reins from there.